vaccovecrana/lonae/README.md

-# myrmica
+# lonae

 A lightweight Maven dependency resolver.

 ## Overview

-[`myrmica`](https://en.wikipedia.org/wiki/Myrmica) allows you to resolve dependency graphs for Maven artifacts and repositories from within your client code.
+[`lonae`](https://en.wikipedia.org/wiki/Myrmica_lonae) allows you to resolve runtime dependency graphs for Maven artifacts and repositories from within your client code.

 *Quick disclaimer*: To make the best use of your time (and mine):

 > This project, although functional, is still in an experimental stage.
 If you
 > are expecting to get artifacts resolved in the exact same way Maven
-> or Gradle would, then `myrmica` is not for you.
+> or Gradle would, then `lonae` is not for you.
 At least not until solid
 > support for runtime dependency semantic quirks is established/implemented.

-That said, `myrmica` will try to make a reasonable choice of run-time artifact selections based on a set of Maven coordinates that you provide.
+That said, `lonae` will try to make a reasonable choice of run-time artifact selections based on a set of Maven coordinates that you provide.

 > NOTE: since "__reasonable__" has a very broad interpretation, please be sure